404-not-find/curses-clock/README.md

 curses-clock
 ============

-A clock based on curses in C
+A clock based on curses in C that uses fixed-sized fonts (PSF) to allow varied displays.

 ![screen shot of default config](/docs/clock001.png)